 Again just like before create a 50/50 mix of both white vinegar, and distilled water.
 Pour it into a spray bottle, and use it sparingly to clean your laptop screen.

-Things To Avoid When Trying To Clean Your Laptop Screen.
+Things To Avoid When Cleaning Your Laptop Screen

 One of the biggest mistakes that people make is that they’ll use any general purpose cleaner that they would have lying around the house, and use it to clean their laptop screen.